EmilieYZhang/personal-portfolio/README.md

 You'll now be able to access the website at `localhost:5000` or `127.0.0.1:5000` in the browser!

-*Note: For now, the portfolio site will only work on your local machine while you have it running inside of your terminal.
-We plan to host it in the cloud in the next few weeks!*
+*Note: The portfolio site will work on your local machine while you have it running inside of your terminal.
+The portfolio is also hosted in a DigitalOcean droplet and deployed with Docker containers, thus accessible at https://emilieportfolio.duckdns.org/*

 ## Contributing